British Columbia Highway 1: New interchanges and upgrades

 Over the years, various interchanges have been built and rebuilt.

 On July 31, 1969, the interchange with Lickman Road in Chilliwack opened.
 The Prest Road overpass followed in the early 1970s.

+The two at-grade intersections of Highway 1 with Westview Drive and Lonsdale Avenue were replaced with interchanges.
+Lonsdale was replaced in 1991 and Westview was replaced in 1997.

 In January 1992 the Cassiar Tunnel opened.
 The project replaced a surface street section of Cassiar Street which was used by traffic to get from the Burnaby Freeway to the Ironworkers Memorial Bridge.

 Through the 2000s and 2010s multiple interchanges were upgraded and rebuilt along the highway.
 The Gateway program saw the rebuilding of several interchanges from Willingdon Avenue to 176 Street.
 Through Abbotsford the Mount Lehman/Fraser Highway, Clearbrook Road, and McCallum Road interchanges were rebuilt.

 On June 9, 2011, Highway 1 between 152 Street in Surrey and Highway 11 in Abbotsford was designated as the Highway of Heroes.

+In 2013, construction reversing the dead end overpass anomaly along with two sectioned off on/off ramps of the Gaglardi Way interchange in Burnaby was completed.

 On September 4, 2020, a new interchange with 216 Street was opened.

 On November 10, 2022, it was announced that major construction of a new overpass at Glover Road (which will be built first), a revised interchange with Highway 10/232 St. and widening to three lanes between 216 Street and Highway 13/264 St. had started.
 This work is part of a plan to eventually widen the highway to Whatcom Road in Abbotsford.